codatio/codat-docs/docs/core-concepts/companies.md

 ## If you have multiple use cases...

 You can assign a company to one or more groups.
-A group can be used to manage who internally can access data from that a set of companies as well as identify what use case or product a company is using.
+A group can be used to manage who can access data from that group's set of companies and identify the use case or product a company is using.

 ---